-This cost category refers to Job Corps-paid expenses for inter-city transportation of new enrollees and students, including the payment of travel-related meal allowances to new enrollees and students.
+This cost category refers to Job Corps-paid expenses for inter-city transportation of newly enrolled students and current students, including the payment of travel-related meal allowances to newly enrolled students and current students.
 This expense category is not in common use under center operations contracts, but is available when needed.

-Outreach/Admissions Expense
+Outreach/Admissions (OA) Expense